yearn/yearn-devdocs/docs/smart-contracts/BaseStrategy.md

   ) external
 ```
 @notice
  Used to change `rewards`.
-EOA or smart contract which has the permission
- to pull rewards from the vault.
+Any distributed rewards will cease flowing
+ to the old address and begin flowing to this address once the change
+ is in effect.

  This may only be called by the strategist.